Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set

 \section{Introduction}

 Let $(M^{2n},\omega)$ be a $2n$-dimensional closed symplectic manifold with a symplectic $S^1$ action.
-Many mathematicians tried to find some conditions on $M$ which make a symplectic circle action to be Hamiltonian.
+Many mathematicians tried to find some conditions on $M$ which make a symplectic circle action Hamiltonian.
 One easy condition is that $M$ is simply connected.
 Then any closed $1$-form is exact, so any symplectic circle action is Hamiltonian.
-In 1959, Frankel discovered the condition in terms of the fixed point set in the K\"{a}hler category.
-The last statement of the following theorem will be referred as Frankel's theorem throughout.
-Since any Hamiltonian action on the compact space has a fixed point, only if part is trivial.
+In 1959, Frankel discovered a condition in terms of the fixed point set in the K\"{a}hler category.
+The following theorem will be referred as Frankel's theorem throughout.
+Since any Hamiltonian action on the compact space has a fixed point, the only if part is trivial.

 \begin{theorem}\cite{F} Assume that $\omega$ is a K\"{a}hler form and the circle action is holomorphic.
 Then the symplectic $S^1$ action is Hamiltonian if and only if it has fixed points. \end{theorem}